 · New Legislation Passed in 2008 Concerning Suspended Driver License

 · Failure to Attend Traffic School

 · Found Incapable of Operating a Motor Vehicle

 Florida Statutes Section 322.34 provides for two types of offenses for Driving While License Suspended or Revoked in Florida:

-Most people do not realize that even a civil infraction ticket for Driving while License Suspended Without Knowledge can count as one of the three offenses in Florida that cause a Habitual Traffic Offender (HTO) suspension.
+Most people do not realize that even a civil infraction ticket for Driving while License Suspended Without Knowledge can count as one of the three offenses in Florida that cause a Habitual Traffic Offender (HTO) revocation.

 Even if you have already been adjudicated for the offense, an experienced attorney may be able to file a Motion for Rehearing within 30 days, a Motion to Withdraw the plea within 60 days, or a Motion to Vacate within 2 years of when you went to court or paid the ticket.

 It is also possible to get criminal offenses for Driving While License Suspended with Knowledge reduced to another type of charge such as "no valid" driver's license.
 We may be able to help you lift the suspension or revocation by filing a motion to vacate a prior conviction.
 We can talk with you about ways you might be able to reinstate your driver's license.

 If you are able to obtain a valid driver’s license, we can often go back to court to resolve the case for a “no valid” driver’s license, or other offense that will not result in a suspension of your driver’s license.